Seung-Hui Cho: Incidents with female students

 Koch and Eide stated that Cho had been involved in two incidents involving two different female students, which resulted in verbal warnings by the Virginia Tech campus police.
 The two students felt Cho was stalking them, but did not press charges.
 According to Koch, "Question Mark" was Cho's persona online to talk to girls.
 Koch stated that Cho used to call him on the phone using the alias Question Mark.
 Koch and Eide state that on at least two occasions, police came to their room to investigate a girl's complaint due to Cho's behavior online.
 According to Koch, one of these visits, during which the police came at night to Cho and Koch's dorm and banged at the door, was due to Cho's harassment of a female student and talking about suicide online.

 The first such alleged incident occurred on November 27, 2005.
-The female student called the campus police, stating that Cho had sent her annoying messages and made an unannounced visit to her room.
+Cho had contacted through phone calls and in person (by making an unannounced visit to her room) with a female student who notified Virginia Tech Police Department.
+The police said there were no actual threats of violence in those messages, but were simply annoying.
 Two uniformed members of the campus police visited Cho's room at the dormitory later that evening and warned him not to contact the student again; Cho complied.

 The second alleged incident came to light on December 13, 2005.
 In the preceding days, Cho had contacted a friend of Koch via AIM and wrote on her door board a line from the Shakespeare play Romeo and Juliet.
 The young woman was initially unconcerned by the AIM messages and the quotation until she was contacted by Koch via AIM, who informed her of Cho's previous earlier stalking incident and speculated that Cho had schizophrenia.
 The young woman contacted the campus police, who again warned Cho against further unwanted contact.

 Later the same day, Cho sent an e-mail to Koch stating, "I might as well kill myself now."
 Worried that Cho was suicidal, Koch contacted his father for advice.
 Both contacted campus authorities.
 The campus police returned to the dormitory and escorted Cho to New River Valley Community Services Board, the Virginia mental health agency serving Blacksburg.